brentershoff/Propofol-Aging-Exposure/README.md

 The workflow was developed for a study evaluating the relationship between clinician-administered propofol dose, modeled peak brain exposure, and age-adjusted pharmacodynamic requirement.

+## Environment

+Core Python dependencies are listed in `requirements.txt`.

 ## Repository structure

 This repository is organized to mirror the major stages of the analysis: